balitravelhealth/ios-app/README.md

 ### Step 6 — Launch

 Open **Bali Travel Health** from your Home Screen.
-Sign in with Apple or Google to get started.

----

-Open **Bali Travel Health** from your Home Screen.
 Sign in with Google to get started.

 ### Renewing after 7 days (free Apple ID only)